TurboWarp/docs/docs/development/extensions/assorted-apis.md

 ## hideFromPalette

 Sometimes you might want to hide a block from the flyout, but you don't want to remove it.
-This is useful to make sure that your changes are [backwards compatible](./compatibility).
+This is useful to make sure that your changes are [backward compatible](./compatibility).
 Blocks with the property hideFromPalette will be hidden from the flyout, but any copies of them that are already in the project will continue to work the same.

 For example, load the first extension here, and save a project using its block: